kubernetes/enhancements/keps/sig-network/3766-referencegrant/README.md

 ## Proposal

-Move the existing ReferenceGrant resource into a new `grants.authorization.k8s.io` API group, defined within the Kubernetes code base as part of the 1.27 release.
+Move the existing ReferenceGrant resource into a new `authorization.k8s.io` API group, defined within the Kubernetes code base as part of the 1.27 release.

-We will take this opportunity to clarify underspecified parts of the API, but will not add, change, or remove any fields as part of this transition.
-This resource will start with v1beta1 as the API version, matching the API version it already has within Gateway API.
+We will take this opportunity to clarify and update the API after SIG-Auth feedback.
+This resource will start with v1alpha1 as the API version.

 ### Risks and Mitigations